Services Icon

 Is codeine addictive?

 Yes, codeine is addictive.
-Codeine is a prescription opioid used to treat mild to moderate pain and suppress coughing, but like other opioids, it has the potential to cause both physical dependence and psychological addiction.
+Codeine is a prescription opioid used to treat mild to moderate pain and suppress coughing, but like other opioids, it contributes significantly to the growing crisis of painkiller addiction in both the U.S. and internationally.
 When taken regularly, especially in higher doses or for longer than prescribed, the body can build tolerance, requiring more of the drug to achieve the same effects.
 This cycle can lead to misuse, dependence, and ultimately addiction.

-Addiction to codeine is marked by compulsive drug-seeking behavior, cravings, and continued use despite negative consequences.
+Addiction to codeine is marked by compulsive drug-seeking behavior, cravings, and continued use despite negative consequences, traits that align with the broader definition of addiction.
 Over time, users may experience withdrawal symptoms such as nausea, muscle aches, anxiety, and insomnia when they try to stop.
 Even though codeine is considered less potent than opioids like oxycodone or heroin, its chemical structure is similar, and it can produce comparable effects, particularly when misused.
 Because of this, it is classified as a controlled substance and should be used strictly under medical supervision.

 What is codeine addiction?